ctb/titus-blog/src/2015-wok-notes.rst

   publishing any of this.
 Very little of it is particularly novel and I'm not so interested in micro-optimizing the code for specific use cases so that we can publish a "10% better" paper."
-So writing them up as blog posts seemed like a good way to go, even if that weren't my native inclination.
+So writing them up as blog posts seemed like a good way to go, even had that not been my native inclination.

-* Low-memory and scalable implementations seem like a good idea, especially when they're as simple as ours.
+* Providing low-memory and scalable implementations seems like a good idea, especially when it's as simple as ours.

 So far I'm quite happy with the results of the blogging (quiet interest, more references, some real improvements in the code base,